-We're grateful to our network of dedicated alumni and parent volunteers and excited to partner with you in these important ways:
+We're grateful to our network of dedicated alumni and parent volunteers and excited to partner with you in many important ways.

 Mentorship creates a rewarding and collaborative career development process for students and is a critical component to navigating any industry.
 There are multiple ways to support mentorship efforts at Kenyon:

-Create a LinkedIn account and join the Kenyon Career Connections group.
-By joining this group, you make yourself and your background available to Kenyon students and alumni who can contact you for informational interviews and advcie.
+Create a LinkedIn account and join the Kenyon Network LinkedIn group.
+By joining this group, you make yourself and your background available to Kenyon students and alumni who can contact you for informational interviews and advice.
 If you're an alum, remember to add Kenyon College to your education so students and alumni can also find you with LinkedIn’s alumni tool.